By Sunil Shrivastav

 Research showed that daily and weekly apps were mostly needs.
 Like communication, food, finance, etc. Monthly was different; most of them were interest and passion-driven apps.
 These apps are different from social media apps like Facebook, Instagram, or Twitter.

 Note - I'm still working on this research.
-I'll be updating this page soon with final findings and insights.
+I'll be updating this with final findings and insights.